 Travel information for your visit to Kew Palace

-Kew Palace, the Kitchens and Queen Charlotte's Cottage are now closed for winter.
+Kew Palace, the Kitchens, The Great Pagoda and Queen Charlotte's Cottage are currently closed and reopen in April 2020.

 Royal Botanic Gardens Kew

 Check here for up to date travel information to ensure a smooth journey to Kew Palace.Transport for London - journey planner

 Where possible, we aim to give notice of local events that may disrupt your travel to Kew Palace.
 If you are visiting on the dates listed below it is advised you check Transport for London for travel advice.

 Kew Palace is located within the Royal Botanic Gardens, Kew.
 Visitors can access Kew Gardens via four entrance gates:

 The Elizabeth Gate is closest to Kew Palace.

 Kew Gardens Station (15-20 minute walk) – In zone 3 and served by the District Line and London Overground.